8 Best Free Plugins for Customizing the WordPress Dashboard in 2026

 Admin Columns for WordPress

-Admin Columns is a commercial plugin (with a free version) that enables to you add custom columns to page /post listings and more.
+Admin Columns is a commercial plugin (with a free version) that enables you to add custom columns to page /post listings and more.

 There are over 160 columns to choose from.
 For example, you can easily add a featured image column to the post listing.
 Not only can you display various columns, but you can also sort and filter posts by them as well.
 It works with all content types and can integrate with lots of plugins, including Advanced Custom Fields and WooCommerce.